Elon’s PA program does not require the GRE as part of the admissions process. Any scores sent to Elon are not considered in the admissions process.

 The Office of Graduate Admissions downloads new applications from CASPA once per week beginning in late June each year.
 Within two weeks of application download, Elon will email each applicant their login information.
 It is the applicant’s responsibility to review the progress of his/her application by monitoring his/her status page.
 IMPORTANT: A status page is only available after our office downloads your application from CASPA.

-For evaluation, all documents must be received.
-If you have any questions about missing documents, please contact CASPA first.
+For evaluation, your application must be verified by CASPA and all documents must be received.
+If you have any questions about verification or missing documents, please contact CASPA first.
 After speaking with CASPA, if you still have questions, please contact the Office of Graduate Admissions at (336) 278-7600 or firstname.lastname@example.org.

 Elon PA is committed to diversity, equity, and inclusion in admissions.
 Our program seeks to build a class of students who represent a variety of backgrounds and experiences in order to develop dedicated and empathetic healthcare professionals.